tegorman13/ai_gd_chapter/Categories.md

 -  Liang, Donkin, Newell 2022 - Adapting to the algorithm: how accuracy comparisons promote the use of a decision aid
 - Shin 2023 - Superhuman artificial intelligence can improve human decision-making by increasing novelty
 - Grgić-Hlača 2022 - Taking Advice from (Dis)Similar Machines: The Impact of Human-Machine Similarity on Machine-Assisted Decision-Making
+- Burton 2024 - Algorithmically mediating communication to enhance collective decision-making in online social networks
+- Skirzynski & Glassman 2024 - On Interpretability and Overreliance
+	- neat category learning paradigm, similar to Tylen
+- Terblanche 2022 - Comparing artificial intelligence and human coaching goal attainment efficacy
+- Bogert 2022 -Human preferences toward algorithmic advice in a word association task
+- Vicente 2023 - Humans inherit artificial intelligence biases
+- Diebel 2025 - When AI-Based Agents Are Proactive: Implications for Competence and System Satisfaction in Human–AI Collaboration
+- Gerlich 2025 - AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking
+- Diebel 2025 - When AI-Based Agents Are Proactive: Implications for Competence and System Satisfaction in Human-AI Collaboration